Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 The Ultimate Workstation

-As a result of remarkable advancements in PC technologies and the lower prices that they brought about, the early nineties saw music production gradually migrate towards systems with PCs at their core.
-Yet one still needed a considerable amount of technical expertise in order to get the most out of the computers of the time, and this set the bar a little too high for the pure musician.
-As a result, the workstation came to provide a convenient one stop shop for their production needs.
-In the latter half of the decade, further significant progress in the Windows and Macintosh operating systems made it possible for those with little or no computer skills to use PCs with confidence, and many musicians—both professionals and amateurs—started to build their music production systems around computers.
-Although the workstation excelled in its ability to make serious music without the need for any other equipment, it began to fall short of the requirements of the market as a result of these developments.
-In response, we refocused our development of new workstation synths on the following three goals.
+In the latter half of the ‘90s, significant progress in Windows and Mac operating systems made it possible for those with little or no computer skills to use PCs with confidence, and many musicians—both professionals and amateurs—started to build their music production systems around computers.
+Although workstations excelled in their ability to make serious music without the need for any other equipment, they began to fall short of the requirements of the market because of these developments.

 1. Great sound